tjgillis/sdk-ios/README.markdown

 NOTE: The "test device" feature of the PlayHaven Dashboard will only work with games that send either OpenUDID or UDIDs.

 By default PH_USE_OPENUDID=1 is set, which will send the OpenUDID value for the current device with the open request.
 If you would like to opt out of OpenUDID collection, set PH_USE_OPENUDID=0 instead.
 If you opt out of OpenUDID collection, you may also remove the OpenUDID classes from your project.

-By default PH_USE_UNIQUE_IDENTIFIER=1 is set, which will send the Apple UDID alongside these new tokens.
-It is highly recommended that UDID reporting is enabled to maximize advertising revenue and help map historical device identifiers to new identification methods.
-To optionally include an opt out message, view the "User Opt Out" section below.

 By default PH_USE_MAC_ADDRESS=1 is set, which will send the device's wifi MAC address alongside these new tokens.